SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPersonAgent/GetPersonList.md

 so.topic: reference
 ---

-Gets a vector of Person objects.
+Gets a vector of NSPerson objects.

 **Parameters:**
  - **personIds** The identifiers of the NSPerson objects